x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/monitoring/mail-flow-reports/reply-all-storm-protection-report.md

  - Block duration hours

 > [!NOTE]
 > The current settings might not reflect the settings used for past reply-all storms if the current settings were changed during or after those storms occurred.
-Changing the settings while a storm is happening might not apply those settings to that specific storm, but will apply to future storms.
+Changing the settings while a storm is happening, might not apply those settings to that specific storm, but will apply to future storms.

 Beneath the current settings, is the time/date range drop-down from which you can select to view from 3 hours to 90 days of data (with the last 3 hours as default).